 - Custom Domain Name: Connect a custom domain to the API to provide a unique URL for the user

-- API version and stage management: Operate the same API in multiple versions simultaneously and manage changes
+- API version and stage management: Operate the same API in multiple versions simultaneously and manage changes.

-- Monitoring and Logging: API performance monitoring and logging possible (available December 2025)
+- Monitoring and Logging: API performance monitoring and log recording possible(‘available in December 2025)

 API security

-- CORS support: Set Cross-Origin Resource Sharing (CORS) to allow resource access from other domains
+- CORS Support: Set Cross-Origin Resource Sharing(CORS) to allow resource access from other domains

 API

 Resources are logical units that represent specific endpoints (URI paths) within an API.
 Each resource can be organized in a tree structure and can have multiple HTTP methods.
-For example, paths such as
+For example,

 /users